ARRL

 • Patches

-JOTA patches are temporary insignia to be worn on the right pocket of the Scout uniform or on jackets/vests, and they cost $4 each.
-Patches will be available after August 1 and in LIMITED QUANTITY, so order early!
+JOTA patches are temporary insignia to be worn on the right pocket of the Scout uniform or on jackets/vests.
+Order from Boy Scouts of America.
+Order information.

 • Certificates of Participation and Contact Logs